lchen456/GooglePayAPI/README.md

 - List of supported cards eg `DISCOVER, MASTERCARD, VISA`
 - gateways/merchants - when using example gateway, card does not get charged (we left as example in this app)

+### PaymentsUtils.java
+This file contains the methods and helpers for getting payment requests.
+This is where information related to payments is defined.
+- ` getBaseRequest() ` : declare version of Google Pay API
+- ` getGatewayTokenizationSpecification()` : request payment token for payment provider
+- ` getAllowedCardNetworks() ` : define card networks accepted by API, e.g. Discoveer, Mastercard, Visa etc
+- ` getAllowedCardAuthMethods() ` : define what payment methods on file will be returned
+- ` getBaseCardPaymentMethod() ` : describes app's support for CARD payment method, returns a card payment method

 ### CheckoutActivity.java
 This is where user activity happens!